 A tourist visa can only be granted to a foreigner who does not have a residence or occupation in India and whose sole objective of visiting India is recreation, sightseeing, casual visit to meet friends and relatives, etc. No other activity is permissible on a tourist visa.
 A tourist visa may be issued normally for three months to six months with single, double or multiple entries and is non-extendable and non-convertible.
 The duration of the visa is at the sole discretion of the Issuing Authority.
 All visa fees once paid are non-refundable irrespective of the outcome of the visa application and duration granted Please note that the validity of the visa begins from the date of issue by the High Commission of India and not from the date of travel on your application form.

 Kindly ensure all the fields of the visa application form are completely filled before submitting including your UK and India referees.
 Please note if you are going for tourism purposes and do not have Indian referees kindly attach a self-undertaking that you will book your accommodation/ hotels on arrival in India.

 Applicants wish to travel to Restricted/Protected Areas (Andaman-Nicobar/Sikkim) for tourism are required to obtain the Restricted Area Permit before their travel.
 Please fill the Additional Information Form for the restricted area permit.

 Please refer the Tourist Visa Advisory for the restriction of 2 Months gap from your last exit from India on a Tourist Visa.

 Dual Nationality Citizens

-Applicants from above countries are requested to apply on the passport of the country of origin if they are holding/ residing in UK on that Passport.
+Applicants holding dual nationality/passports are requested to apply on the passport of the country of origin.

 Kindly look into the following Important Notices and Documents required section before submitting your visa application: